jedlimke/prairiefiregaming.com/policies/media-policy.md

 *Please note: The policies of a hosting organization, venue, or site may supersede, limit, or expand Prairie Fire Gaming's potential use of your likeness.
 Prairie Fire Gaming will make reasonable efforts to inform participants of any such additional policies if necessary, but we encourage you to review the host's media policy if you have concerns.*

-## Opt-Out and Privacy
-Prairie Fire Gaming respects privacy and safety concerns.
-If you wish to opt out of media coverage for any reason, please notify Prairie Fire Gaming in advance of the event.
-Prairie Fire Gaming will make reasonable efforts to accommodate requests, but **cannot guarantee complete exclusion from all media.**

-*For participants under the age of 18, a parent or legal guardian must consent to this policy in writing before participation.*
+*For participants under the age of 18: A parent or legal guardian must consent to this policy in writing before participation.*

 ## Respectful Use
 All media will be used respectfully and in accordance with Prairie Fire Gaming's mission.
 No compensation will be provided for use of media created from your presence at Prairie Fire Gaming events.
 Prairie Fire Gaming will make reasonable effort to not use media in any way that is defamatory, misleading, or otherwise harmful to participants.